Get Tech Tips

-When we say “at saturation” or “saturated” in the HVAC/R trade we are generally referring to refrigerant that is in the process of changing from liquid to vapor (boiling) in the evaporator or vapor to liquid (condensing) in the condenser.
+When we say “at saturation” or “saturated” in the HVAC/R trade, we are generally referring to the refrigerant that is in the process of changing from liquid to vapor (boiling) in the evaporator or vapor to liquid (condensing) in the condenser.

-We generally look at a set of gauges or find the temperature on a PT (Pressure-Temperature) chart that matches a particular refrigerant and pressure and we call that the saturation temperature.
+We generally look at a set of gauges or find the temperature on a PT (Pressure-Temperature) chart that matches a particular refrigerant and pressure.
+We call that the saturation temperature.

-So when a tech connects gauges to the liquid line (high side) of a system and they look at the needle they will refer to the pressure in PSI and the temperature for the particular refrigerant as saturation temperature.
-On the gauge above the refrigerant in the system is R22 (green scale) they would say that the pressure is 200 PSI and the saturation temperature is 102°F.
+So, when a tech connects gauges to the liquid line (high side) of a system and looks at the needle, they will refer to the pressure in PSI and the temperature for the particular refrigerant as saturation temperature.
+On the gauge above, the refrigerant in the system is R22 (green scale); they would say that the pressure is 200 PSI, and the saturation temperature is 102°F.

-From a practical standpoint in a refrigeration circuit when we say saturation we are referring to –
+From a practical standpoint, when we say “saturation” in terms of a refrigeration circuit, we are referring to:

-One of the most common cases where we will see refrigerant at saturation is inside systems that are off as well as inside a refrigerant tank.
-If you were to connect a gauge to tank (like this Testo 550 shown) the refrigerant pressure inside the tank will be equal to the pressure that correlates to the saturation temperature of the tank (I know that's a mouth full but it's really pretty simple).
+One of the most common cases where we will see refrigerant at saturation is inside systems that are off and inside a refrigerant tank.
+If you were to connect a gauge to a tank (like this Testo 550 shown), the refrigerant pressure inside the tank would be equal to the pressure that correlates to the saturation temperature of the tank.
+(I know that's a mouthful, but it's really pretty simple.)

-In the case of the refrigerant shown above the room temperature is 71.9°F and the refrigerant is R-422D.
-All I had to do was connect the Testo 550 and select R422D and the saturation temperature (show above the psi on the right) is EXACTLY 71.9°F. In this case, we can say the saturation PRESSURE of R422D is 136.8 PSI at 71.9°F or that the saturation TEMPERATURE is 71.9°F at 136.8 PSI.
+In the case of the refrigerant shown above, the room temperature is 71.9°F, and the refrigerant is R-422D.
+All I had to do was connect the Testo 550 and select R422D and the saturation temperature (shown above the PSI on the right), which is EXACTLY 71.9°F. In this case, we can say the saturation PRESSURE of R422D is 136.8 PSI at 71.9°F or that the saturation TEMPERATURE is 71.9°F at 136.8 PSI.

-Either way, what are saying is that there is both liquid and vapor present inside the tank so it is at SATURATION or in the saturated state if you would rather.
-So as techs we see refrigerant at saturation pressure and temperature when the system is off, inside a tank and when it is in the midst of boiling in the evaporator or condensing in the condenser.
+Either way, we are saying that there is both liquid and vapor present inside the tank, so it is at SATURATION—or in the saturated state if you would rather.
+So, as techs, we see refrigerant at saturation pressure and temperature when the system is off, inside a tank, and when it is in the midst of boiling in the evaporator or condensing in the condenser.

 Now for the more in-depth explanation

-Let's start with a dictonary definition of saturation –
+Let's start with a dictionary definition of saturation:

 The state or process that occurs when no more of something can be absorbed, combined with, or added.

-So when something is “full” and can hold no more of something it is said to be saturated, like a sponge saturated with water, or air saturated with water vapor or a in this case, a liquid saturated with kinetic energy.
+So, when something is “full” and can hold no more of something, it is said to be saturated, like a sponge saturated with water, or air saturated with water vapor, or, in this case, a liquid saturated with kinetic energy.

 Many (including Wikipedia) will define saturation as the boiling point of a liquid.
 This definition is correct but can lead to a misunderstanding.
 Just because a liquid is at its boiling point doesn't mean it is actively boiling.
 The refrigerant in an air conditioner is technically at the boiling point when the system is completely off.
-Refrigerant in a tank is at saturation (so long as it has some liquid in the tank) even though the refrigerant is static (nor flowing).
+The refrigerant in a tank is at saturation (so long as it has some liquid in the tank), even though the refrigerant is static (not flowing).

-This is why when sweat evaporates off of your skin your skin cools.
-The highest energy molecules are leaving and taking themselves and their high energy ways with them!
+This is why your skin cools when sweat evaporates off of your skin.
+The highest energy molecules are leaving, taking themselves and their high energy ways with them!

-Translation – Some molecules have more energy than others and are able to escape the liquid form out in nature and we call this evaporation.
-This evaporation can be measured but it happens below the boiling point and when a substance is uncontained it results in less liquid remaining.
+Translation: Some molecules have more energy than others and can escape the liquid form, and we call this evaporation.
+This evaporation can be measured, but it happens below the boiling point.
+When a substance is uncontained, it results in less liquid remaining.

-Now if you put a liquid in a jar and screw the lid on, some of the molecules will escape the liquid bonds and fill the void in the jar until pretty soon the jar will be at equilibrium (static) pressure with an equal number of molecules condensing back into the liquid as those that are escaping.
-The more active the molecules in the jar the more pressure there will be in the jar.
-Since the definition of temperature is the average kinetic energy (energy of motion) of the molecules you can translate that as “The hotter the jar the higher the pressure” or “The higher the pressure the hotter the jar”.
+Now, if you put a liquid in a jar and screw the lid on, some of the molecules will escape the liquid bonds and fill the void in the jar.
+However, pretty soon, the jar will be at equilibrium (static) pressure with an equal number of molecules condensing back into the liquid as those that are escaping.
+The more active the molecules in the jar, the more pressure there will be in the jar.
+Since the definition of temperature is the average kinetic energy (energy of motion) of the molecules, you can translate that as, “The hotter the jar, the higher the pressure,” or “The higher the pressure, the hotter the jar.”

-Different liquids have a more or less tendency to escape the liquid form (evaporate), liquids that have a very high tendency to escape will evaporate more quickly and have a higher “vapor pressure” and are also said to be more “volatile”.
-Alchohol or gasoline are liquids that are more volatile and have a higher vapor pressure at atmospheric pressure than water and disappear quickly even when the ambient temperature is below their boiling point.
+Different liquids have a more or less tendency to escape the liquid form (evaporate).
+Liquids with a very high tendency to escape will evaporate more quickly and have a higher “vapor pressure.”
+They are also said to be more “volatile.”
+Alcohol or gasoline are liquids that are more volatile and have a higher vapor pressure at atmospheric pressure than water.
+Hence, they disappear quickly even when the ambient temperature is below their boiling point.

-Some Liquids (like vacuum pump oil for example) have a very low tendency to evaporate and are said to have very low volatility and a low vapor pressure.
+Some liquids (like vacuum pump oil, for example) have a very low tendency to evaporate and have very low volatility and low vapor pressure.

-Liquids with low boiling temperatures (like most refrigerants) are very volatile and have a higher vapor pressure than liquids that remain a liquid at atmospheric pressure.
-We know that refrigerant does more than evaporate at atmospheric pressure and normal atmospheric temperature, it literally BOILS.
+Liquids with low boiling temperatures (like most refrigerants) are very volatile and have a higher vapor pressure than liquids that remain liquid at atmospheric pressure.
+We know that refrigerant does more than evaporate at atmospheric pressure, and at normal atmospheric temperature, it literally BOILS.

-If the molecules are boiling and contained they will begin increasing the pressure as they boil until the temperature of the liquid no longer increases and it hits equilibrium between the vapor pressure of the liquid and the pressure inside the vessel (tank, pressure cooker etc..).
+If the molecules are boiling and contained, they will begin increasing the pressure as they boil until the temperature of the liquid no longer increases.
+It hits equilibrium between the vapor pressure of the liquid and the pressure inside the vessel (tank, pressure cooker, etc.).

-Once the vessel is allowed to reach a state of perfect equilibrium it may no longer be boiling but it can still be at the boiling point, that exact POINT of equilibrium between vapor pressure and temperature is the SATURATION POINT.
+Once the vessel can reach a state of perfect equilibrium, it may no longer be boiling, but it can still be at the boiling point.
+That exact POINT of equilibrium between vapor pressure and temperature is the SATURATION POINT.

 - The pressure changes